orchwang/orchwang/README.md

 ### Who Am I 👋

-I am Orc Hwang, and I work as a Python Backend Engineer.
+I am Orc Hwang, and currently work as a Python Backend Engineer.
 I'm finding joy in solving a variety of challenges that one can encounter in life through code.

 - I am striving to write good code proficiently.
 - I prefer the Test-Driven Development (TDD) approach.
 I believe that the TDD cycle enhances service reliability and is advantageous for collaboration.